prof-groff/tezio/docs/pages/about.md

   - To eductate the community about blockchain technology and Tezos.
   - To contribute to the Tezos ecosystem by starting a bakery, the Tezos name for a network node that forms and validates new blocks.
   - To develop open software and hardware tools for the Tezos blockchain.

-Tezio is the work of Jeff Groff, a professor of physics at Shepherd University in Shepherdstown, West Virginia, United States of America